-Also, we have continuous education in the field of finance and accounting.
-Namely, at the moment, we have 1 employee in the company who has obtained the Accounting License.
+We have continuous education in the field of finance and accounting.
+Namely, at the moment, we have 4 employees in the company who has obtained the Accounting License.
 The company continues to invest in education in the field of finance and accounting, specifically in the way of financing the exams and the accompanying literature.